karu286/Love-Block/README.md

 As a user,
 So that I can show evidence of my marriage,
-I would like to receive a certificate once my marriage has been confirmed.
+I want to receive a certificate once my marriage has been confirmed.
 ```

 ## Tech Stack